Pancreatic ductal cell

-Ductal cells refer to the epithelial cell lining of the pancreatic duct that deliver enzymes from the acinar cells to the duodenum.
+Pancreatic ductal cells are the epithelial cells that line the pancreatic ducts which deliver enzymes from the acinar cells to the duodenum.
 They have the essential function of producing bicarbonate-rich (HCO3-) secretion to neutralize stomach acidity.
 The hormone secretin stimulates ductal cells and is responsible for maintaining the duodenal pH and preventing duodenal injury from acidic chyme.
 Ductal cells mix their production with acinar cells to make up the pancreatic juice.

-A diagram of the acinar cells in the pancreas, and will deliver enzymes from the acinar cells to the duodenum.

 Ductal cells comprise about 10% of the pancreas by number and about 4% in volume.
 Its function is to secrete bicarbonate and mucins and to form the tubule network that transfers enzymes made by acinar cells to the duodenum.
 Ductal cells have a proliferation rate of about 0.5% in normal adults, but mitotic activity goes up when the pancreas is damaged.

 Ductal network

 The ductal pancreas network originates from the central pancreatic duct—this main duct with the bile duct opens into the duodenum.
 The ductal cells of the main pancreatic duct are bound by connective tissue and produce a columnar epithelium.
 Interlobular ducts originate from the main pancreatic duct and connect the various pancreatic lobes.
 In these lobes, the intercalated ducts expel acini.
-Meanwhile, the ductal cells of these intercalated ducts create a simple squamous epithelium that rapidly converts into simple cuboidal, and connective tissue also surrounds them.
+Meanwhile, the ductal cells of these intercalated ducts create a simple squamous epithelium that rapidly converts into simple cuboidal epithelium, and connective tissue also surrounds them.
 As the ducts grow larger, the epithelium becomes cuboidal or columnar (when large in diameter, the ducts become stratified cuboidal), and connective tissue surrounds them.
 Pancreatic ductal cells are very similar to ductal cells of other exocrine glands (liver, bile duct, salivary glands).
 Because of this, a common diagnosis affects these cells: cystic fibrosis.